 , or live in our parish boundaries (cities of Dana Point and Capistrano Beach) please complete the Wedding Registration Form 2017

 and return it to our Parish Office at least six months before your desired wedding date.
 A priest will contact you within 72 hours.
 If you are not a registered parishioner

-of St. Edward the Confessor Parish and live outside our parish boundaries (cities of Dana Point and Capistrano Beach) please have your parish priest complete and sign the Agreement for Visiting Clergy 2017
+of St. Edward the Confessor Parish and live outside our parish boundaries (cities of Dana Point and Capistrano Beach) please have your parish priest complete and sign the Clergy Agreement for Weddings 2017

 at least six months before your desired wedding date.
 For more information about non-parishioners requesting a wedding click Non Parishioner Wedding Requests